heatwavemag/heatwavemag.github.io/content/blog/Class_Dis_030825_Isssue1.md

 <center>

-_They know the value of words but they don’t know how much of the future is contained in the workday of a laborer_
+_They know the value of words but they don’t know how much of the future is contained in the workday of a laborer._
 </center>
 <center>